Ap6pack/mcp-security-suite/README.md

 ### Common Issues

+1. **"Nothing happens when I run a server!"**
+   - This is normal!
+MCP servers wait for connections from Claude
+   - Run `python test_servers.py` to verify servers work
+   - Use `python setup_wizard.py` to configure Claude Desktop

+2. **"Claude doesn't see the tools"**
+   - Make sure you restarted Claude Desktop after configuration
+   - Check that the paths in claude_desktop_config.json are absolute paths
+   - Verify Python is in your system PATH

+3. **"Module not found" errors**
+   - Run `pip install -r requirements.txt`
+   - Make sure you're using Python 3.8 or higher
+   - If using a virtual environment, ensure it's activated

-1. **Connection Timeouts**
+4. **Connection Timeouts**
-   - Increase timeout values
+   - Increase timeout values in the server configuration
    - Check network connectivity
-   - Verify firewall rules
+   - Verify firewall rules aren't blocking connections

-2. **Rate Limiting**
+5. **Rate Limiting**
+   - Add API keys for higher limits
    - Implement backoff strategies
-   - Use API keys for higher limits
-   - Cache results
+   - Cache results when possible

-3. **SSL Errors**
+6. **SSL/Certificate Errors**
    - Update certificates
-   - Configure SSL verification
+   - Configure SSL verification settings
-   - Check proxy settings
+   - Check proxy settings if behind corporate firewall

 ## 📊 Output Formats